The Sisterhood of the Traveling Pants (film): Plot

-Working at a discount department store, Tibby finds a young girl, Bailey Graffman, has fainted and calls an ambulance.
-Later, Bailey delivers the pants to Tibby's house after they are accidentally delivered to her home by mistake.
-Fascinated by Tibby's self-made film, Bailey appoints herself as Tibby's assistant.
-Initially annoyed, Tibby grows to accept Bailey, and learns that Bailey has leukemia.
-When Bailey again is taken to the hospital, Tibby avoids her for a while, but eventually visits her with the pants.
-She pleads with Bailey to take them, but Bailey says the pants have already worked their magic by bringing her and Tibby together.
-Tibby continues to spend time with Bailey in the hospital, until she eventually passes away overnight.
-She decides to make a film inspired by Bailey.
+Working at a department store, Tibby finds young girl Bailey Graffman unconscious, so calls 911.
+Later, Bailey delivers the pants to Tibby's home when they are erroneously delivered to hers.
+Fascinated by Tibby's film-making, Bailey appoints herself her assistant.

+Initially annoyed, Tibby later accepts Bailey, and learns she has leukemia.
+When Bailey again goes into hospital, Tibby initially avoids her, but eventually visits with the pants.
+Tibby pleads with Bailey to take the pants and let the magic help her, but Bailey insists their magic brought them together.
+After spending time together there, Bailey dies.
+Devastated, Tibby then edits her film inspired by and called “Bailey.”

+Arriving in South Carolina, Carmen finds her white father Al about to marry Lydia, mother of teens Paul and Krista.
+They are all blonde WASPs, unlike Carmen, who is a Catholic Puerto Rican.
+Although Carmen's father and step-family initially seem welcoming, they emotionally exclude her, acting as if she is not there.

+When Carmen comes downstairs speaking Spanish, assuming her father still understands her from his marriage to her mother, she is told that nobody does.
+Her idea of making dinner with Puerto Rican recipes does not interest them either.
+Carmen overhears Krista and her friend talk mockingly about her.

-Carmen arrives in South Carolina, only to discover that her father, Al, is about to marry Lydia, who has two children around Carmen's age: Paul and Krista.
-They are blonde WASPs, unlike Carmen, who was raised by her Catholic, Puerto Rican mother.
-Although Carmen's father and step-family initially seem welcoming, they emotionally neglect her.
-Carmen feels uncomfortable with her father referring to Paul and Krista as his kids, and resents him being an enthusiastic, present father to them while he has usually been absent in her life.
-Carmen is embarrassed at a dress shop when she tries on the bridesmaid dress picked out for her for the wedding, which is too small and unflattering to her voluptuous figure.
-Angered when the saleswoman calls her, "the other one," Carmen shouts at Lydia and runs away.
-She eventually takes a taxi home and assumes her father and Lydia are out looking for her, but finds them happily enjoying dinner together in their dining room, apparently unconcerned that she's missing.
-Carmen throws a stone through their dining room window and returns to Maryland.
-When Carmen returns home, Tibby tries to help Carmen with her feelings toward her father.
-Carmen lashes out at Tibby, who leaves in tears, though they eventually reconcile.
-Tibby convinces Carmen to confront her father with a phone call, during which she finally reveals her feelings of neglect and abandonment.
-He apologizes sincerely, but Carmen tells him it isn't enough.
+Uncomfortable that her father refers to Paul and Krista as his kids, Carmen resents his being an enthusiastic and present father to them, while he has been largely absent from her life.
+She is embarrassed at a dress shop when her bridesmaid dress is much too small.
+Angered when the saleswoman calls her "the other one", Carmen shouts at everyone and runs away.

+Carmen eventually returns home and sees Al and her step-family happily enjoying dinner together, oblivious of her absence.
+Enraged, she throws a rock at their dining room window, cracking the glass, and returns to Maryland.
+Tibby tries to help Carmen with her feelings toward her father, but Carmen lashes out at her.
+Tibby leaves upset, although they eventually reconcile.

+Tibby convinces Carmen to confront her father by phone, during which she expresses her feelings of neglect and abandonment.
+He apologizes sincerely, but Carmen says it is not enough.

-Arriving at soccer camp, Bridget develops a crush on coach Eric Richman.
-Despite relationships between coaches and campers being forbidden, Bridget flirts with Eric, and tries to seek his attention during games.
-When Bridget's turn with the Pants begins, she leads Eric to the beach at night where they have sex and she loses her virginity.
-Bridget becomes depressed afterwards, and isolates herself when she returns home.
-After hearing about what happened in a letter, Lena calls Carmen and Tibby, and they go to Bridget's house.
-Bridget worries she is like her mother, whose mood swings and mental issues culminated in deep depression and her suicide.
-However, Carmen and Tibby reassure Bridget that she is stronger than her mother and comfort her with happy memories of her mother.
-On his way back to Columbia University, Eric visits and apologizes to Bridget for his behavior and expresses his hope that she will give him a chance when she is older.
+At soccer camp, Bridget develops a crush on coach Eric Richman; despite relationships between coaches and campers being forbidden, she flirts with him and seeks his attention during games.
+When it is Bridget's turn with the Pants, she seduces Eric on the beach at night, losing her virginity.

+Bridget becomes depressed, disappointed it made her feel empty.
+She isolates herself when returning home, but when Lena finds her note, she sends Carmen and Tibby to Bridget's.
+Bridget fears she might be like her mother, whose depression lead to her suicide.
+They reassure her that she is stronger than her mother, comforting her with happy memories.
+On his way back to Columbia University, Eric apologizes to Bridget for his behavior and hopes she will consider him when she is older.